 '''

 .sidebar2 {

 float: none;

 width: auto;

-'''

-'''

 clear: both;

 border-top: 2px solid black;

 padding-top: 10px;

 }

 '''

-The clear property (discussed on page 425) makes this sidebar drop down below the other two columns.
+The clear property (discussed on page 405) makes this sidebar drop down below the other two columns.
 You've also added a distinctive top border to further visually separate this container from the above columns.

-If you preview the page now, you'll see that the two columns don't span the entire width of the page.
-That's because earlier in Step 8 on page 486, you set that column wrapper to 80% of the page width.
-You need to reset that style inside the tablet media query.
+If you preview the page now and resize your browser window so that it's just less than 768 pixels, you'll see that the two columns don't span the entire width of the page (see Figure 15-7).
+That's because earlier in step 8 on page 478, you set that column wrapper to 80% of the page width.
+You need to reset that style inside the tablet media guery.

-4. After the .sidebar2 style, add the following:
+4. After the .sidebar2 style (but still within the media query), add the following: